svnty/blood-cell-classification/README.md

 PAC-Learnability Analysis:

 - Chosen epsilon (error margin): 0.05
 - Chosen delta (failure probability): 0.05
 - Required sample size for PAC-learnability: n >= 738
 - Actual training samples used: 1882

 The training set size meets the PAC-learnability requirement for these parameters.

-# Loss function
+# Loss function / Backpropagation

+Backpropagation is the core algorithm (A) used to train neural networks, including Multi-Layer Perceptrons (MLPs).
+After the model computes its output and the loss is calculated, backpropagation works by differentiating the loss with respect to each weight in the network, moving backwards from the output layer to the input layer.

+This process uses the chain rule from calculus to efficiently compute gradients for each neuron in every layer.
+The chain rule allows the algorithm to propagate the error signal through the network, layer by layer, so that each neuron's weights are updated in proportion to their contribution to the final error.
+This enables the network to learn complex mappings from input to output by iteratively adjusting its parameters to minimize the loss.

+Backpropagation is essential for deep learning, as it makes it possible to train large networks with many layers and millions of parameters.

-For this multi-class classification task, we use the categorical cross-entropy loss function.
+For this multi-class classification task, we use the categorical cross-entropy loss function (L).
 This loss function measures the difference between the predicted probability distribution `p_i` (output by the softmax layer) and the true class labels (one-hot encoded).
 Minimizing categorical cross-entropy encourages the model to assign high probability to the correct class and low probability to incorrect classes.

-Mathematically, for a single sample with true class `y_i` and predicted probabilities `p_i`, the loss is:
+Mathematically, for a single sample with true class `y_i` and predicted probabilities `p_i`, the loss is: f(H)
 ```math
 L = -\sum_{i=1}^{C} y_i \log(p_i)
 ```